Don’t forget, you are the hero of your own story. (Greg Boyle)

 - Navigation.
 The correct composition of the hero image can strengthen navigation and bring more attention to the call-to-action button.

 - Emotional appeal.
-No secret, emotional background of user experience plays a big role and makes communication between the website and its visitor more human-like.
+No secret, the emotional background of user experience plays a big role and makes communication between the website and its visitor more human-like.
 Hero images are a well-proven way to transfer the needed emotions via images, shapes, and colors, and set the needed atmosphere from the first seconds of interaction.

 - Aesthetic satisfaction.
 Offer and functionality of the website are a priority, sure.
 Still, people also expect to get their eyes pleased.
 Aesthetics means much in terms of high competition on the web and rising desirability as a part of a positive user experience.
 A hero image is one of the ways to activate aesthetics at once.